Cellular Energy

 ti and orchi

-Orchids : A diverse and widespread family of flowering plants, some of which utilize the CAM pathway.
+Orchids : A diverse group of flowering plants, some of which use CAM photosynthesis to adapt to varied environments.

 ds are CAM